Project 1: Radiology Clinic in Arkansas – Contract Renewal Optimization

 • Demonstrated advanced regulatory sourcing analytics, compliance awareness, and environmental cost management

-Project 3: Denver, CO – Equipment Right-Sizing & Service Agreement Reduction
+Project 3: Historic District in Denver, CO – Right-Sizing Equipment & Service

 Challenge: